-The facility is designed to serve undergraduate students studying natural history, environmental education and agroecology.
+The facility is designed to serve undergraduate students studying natural history, environmental education, and agroecology.
 Rieth Village was conceived and designed to meet the highest standards of the U.S. Green Building Council’s LEED (Leadership in Energy and Environmental Design) rating system.
 LEED buildings are required to meet rigorous standards in areas such as energy efficiency, water management, use of recycled materials and indoor air quality.
 At present, only a handful of Indiana buildings have attained LEED certification.

 “We are not just building a shelter: we are creating a teaching tool and a model for others who want to make environmentally sound choices.”

 KMC Control systems add to the sustainability of these cottages.
-They will enable generations of students to study, live with and learn how efficient building automation systems can be used to help create “green” buildings.
+They enable generations of students to study, live with and learn how efficient building automation systems can be used to help create “green” buildings.